-Intermittent fasting has been around for a while but its popularity has grown significantly of late.
+Intermittent fasting has been around for a while, but its popularity has grown significantly of late.
 Initially, a technique used by athletes and fitness addicts, it is now common among the masses of people looking to lose weight.
 Although not particular to a specific diet, it is associated often with various types of nutrition plans.
-This is because it is often used in conjunction with such eating plans.
-Diets such as Bulletproof and Ketogenic have often recommended periods of Intermittent Fasting.
+This is because it is commonly used in conjunction with such eating plans.
+Diets such as Bulletproof and Ketogenic have usually recommended periods of Intermittent Fasting.

 What is Intermittent Fasting?

-Before discussing teas, it’s important to understand exactly what Intermittent Fasting or IF as it is often referred to is.
+Before discussing teas, it’s essential to understand exactly what Intermittent Fasting or IF as it is often referred to, is.
 IF is a pattern of consuming food in cycles.
 These cycles consist of fasting periods and eating windows.
 It’s not so much about what foods to consume but rather when to do so.
 Therefore, it is not a diet but rather an eating pattern.
-Although, its recently popularity may seem new, intermittent fasting is actually something that has been around for centuries.
-Common in most of the monotheistic religions, fasting is practised at various holidays throughout the year.
+Although its recent popularity may seem new, intermittent fasting is actually something that has been around for centuries.
+Common in most of the monotheistic religions, fasting is practiced at various holidays throughout the year.
 Also, if you look back through human evolution, fasting was a necessary part of life between meals.
 When humans had to hunt and gather their food, fasting was a fact of life.

 What are the health benefits of IF?